raspberrypilearning/documenting-your-code/en/step_5.md

 ![windows run pydoc](images/pydoc_windows.PNG)

-If you get an error when you try this command, take a look at [using pip on windows](https://projects.raspberrypi.org/en/projects/using-pip-on-windows), and make sure you have added Python to your path.
+If you get an error when you run this command, take a look at our [Using pip on windows](https://projects.raspberrypi.org/en/projects/using-pip-on-windows) guide for help with installation, and make sure you've added Python to your path.

 --- /collapse ---

 --- collapse ---

 ---
-title: Linux / MacOS
+title: Linux/macOS
 ---

 ```bash